flex-development/vfile-reader/README.md

 ## What is this?

-This package implements an input reader that can be used to read characters and code points from a file.
+This package implements an input reader that can be used to read characters and character codes (code points) from a file.

 ## When should I use this?

-This package is useful when characters or code points need to be processed individually or as a group, such as when building a parser or tokenizer.
+This package is useful when characters or codes need to be read individually or as a group, such as when building a parser or tokenizer.

 ## Install